Brainydaps/Barbara/README.md

 ## 🚀 Overview

 Imagine a well-read psychologist who is also a data analyst—with months of your health metrics and a full year of your journal entries at their fingertips.
-What if that “person” could support you through the ups and downs of life? **Barbara** brings that vision to your phone.
+What if that “person” could support you through the ups and downs of life? **Barbara** brings that vision to your devices.

 Barbara is a multi-agent, single-turn conversation app built in **.NET MAUI** (Shell + TabBar) with a clean **MVVM** architecture.
 Under the hood, it leverages **Azure AI Agent Services** (hosted on AI Foundry) via an API-key in the project connection string.